rn1hd/rn1hd/README.md

   - Software prototypes that I can present to my clients for approval before proceeding to design-to-development handoff
   - Promotional advertisements that I can showcase to the marketing team

 #### **Question #4: Documentation development is your primary duty as a technical writer.
-How is this beneficial in the business?**
+How is this beneficial in business?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

-- Based on my experience, **documentation development** remains insignificant because it does not contribute a lot to the economic growth especially during in the event of a crisis.
-As a highly efficient employee, my job should primarily focus on fulfilling the client's demands while remaining myself versatile regardless of the situation because this is how companies can generate revenue to grow its business.
+- Based on my experience, **documentation development** remains insignificant because it does not contribute a lot to economic growth especially during the event of a crisis.
+My job as a highly efficient employee should primarily focus on fulfilling the client's demands while remaining versatile regardless of the situation because this is how companies can generate revenue to grow its business.
 Documentation development only becomes essential when the current situation is pleasant.
 However, there are long term negative implications as the project scope increases over time with the following:
   - More frustrations between the client, management, and the new and existing development team members who are just getting started to get familiar in the system especially if they cannot easily adapt in the fast-paced environment
   - More prone to accidents that can lead to a major conflict
   - Output not being delivered on time within the company's expectations will be more common.
   - Corporate training for the new and existing team members is **costly** for the management side especially for those who are primarily focused on **delivery-centered culture** just to keep all parties involved in the project satisfied with what an employee can offer to meet the client's needs efficiently.
 Written documentation and tutorial videos can serve as a **game changer** to guide the new and existing team members to become familiar in the company system independently; at the same time, to reduce the workload of the management where supervising their employees becomes minimal.

-#### **Question #5: Machine Learning Engineer is your dream job and this is where your heart's at so I suppose you should start learning that field right away.
+#### **Question #5: Machine Learning Engineer is your dream job, and this is where you are passionate about so I suppose you should start learning that field right away.
 Why did you choose to learn a different computer field first that is distinct from your primary end goal?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

-- **Machine Learning** is one of the most difficult field that should not be taken lightly without mastering the prerequisites first. **Full Stack Developer** role can be beneficial as a stepping stone in order to develop my business logic aligned with company's expectations and to identify what logical reasoning can be applied in order to develop Artificial Intelligence applications in the future.
+- **Machine Learning** is one of the most difficult fields that should not be taken lightly without mastering the prerequisites first. **Full Stack Developer** role can be beneficial as a steppingstone to develop my business logic aligned with company's expectations and to identify what logical reasoning can be applied to develop Artificial Intelligence applications in the future.
-- The knowledge and skills required for **Creative Designer** position has apparently distinct from a **Machine Learning Engineer**.
-If we take a look deeply, various crimes against humanity such as burglary, murder, and kidnapping are still a common global issue.
+- The knowledge and skills required for **Creative Designer** position is apparently distinct from a **Machine Learning Engineer**.
+If we look deeply, various crimes against humanity such as burglary, murder, and kidnapping are still a common global issue.
 CCTV is one of the best weapons to counter various crimes against humanity but not all CCTVs have built-in face recognition system.
 This is where computer vision libraries like **[OpenCV](https://opencv.org/)** come into existence so if I have some knowledge on **Creative Design** processes, it would be easier for me to relate once I start touching those computer vision libraries.
 - Staying myself as a **Machine Learning Engineer** for a long period of time is not guaranteed in the business world.
-I cannot put all my eggs in one basket because anything can happen in the business.
+I cannot put all my eggs in one basket because anything can happen in business.
 Once it fails, there are no alternatives left to survive.
 As a general goal, client's demands are always a priority that should be fulfilled.
 That is, the possibility to work on an urgent client request outside the scope of a **Machine Learning Engineer** because this is how companies generate revenue to finance from a bank, attract investors to fund its operations and grow its business.
-Companies cannot remain in business without turning a profit so I pushed myself to strive harder on acquiring in-demand **Full Stack technologies** in order to remain myself as an effective role model in the workplace regardless of the situation to benefit both parties in the long run.
+Companies cannot remain in business without turning a profit, so I pushed myself to strive harder on acquiring in-demand **Full Stack technologies** to remain myself as an effective role model in the workplace regardless of the situation to benefit both parties in the long run.

 #### **Question #6: What is your greatest fear in life, and why?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - **Fear of failure**.
-Unable to fulfill my duties on time and getting prone to accidents make me feel discouraged because they have the potential to negatively affect my career, reputation, and stability depending on the severity of those actions.
-Damaged reputation usually takes a long time to rebuild and recover if the negative impact to the community is severe.
+Unable to fulfill my duties on time and getting prone to accidents makes me feel discouraged because they have the potential to negatively affect my career, reputation, and stability depending on the severity of those actions.
+A damaged reputation usually takes a long time to rebuild and recover if the negative impact on the community is severe.
 - On the bright side of things, **failure** can be my best teacher.
 The true meaning of success usually comes from multiple failures.
-It is inevitable in life that I may encounter some tough challenges that I have never seen and experienced before, so my decision-making and problem-solving skills will put to the test to assess my versatility at work.
+It is inevitable in life that I may encounter some tough challenges that I have never seen and experienced before, so my decision-making and problem-solving skills will be put to the test to assess my versatility at work.
 Personal growth occurs once I step out of my comfort zone.
-When failure happens, I use this moment as an opportunity to identify where did I went wrong, what necessary steps should I apply in order to solve the issue, and what adjustments should be made to prevent committing the same mistake in the future.
+When failure happens, I use this moment as an opportunity to identify where did I went wrong, what necessary steps should I take to solve the issue, and what adjustments should be made to prevent committing the same mistake in the future.

 #### **Question #7: Are you a team player?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - It all depends on the **compatibility** of my skill set, passion, and assigned job responsibilities.
-As long as I see a **good future** of a role I was assigned to within my **career goals**, I am willing to give a hundred percent of my time and effort to showcase what I can bring to the team in order to achieve the business goal on time and what other contributions I can bring to the table.
+As long as I see a **good future** of a role that I was assigned to within my **career goals**, I am willing to give a hundred percent of my time and effort to showcase what I can bring to the team in order to achieve the business goal on time and what other contributions I can bring to the table.

 #### **Question #8: What do you consider to be your weaknesses?**